Browse parent directory

 Use cases of open source search

-- Censorship-resistant internet
+- Censorship-resistant backups

 - aka internet with no delete button aka Liu Cixin's dark forest